 Title IX at BGSU

 Initial Assessment and Intake - When a report is received, the Title IX Coordinator reviews the report and when appropriate, assigns the report to an intake officer.
-The intake officer meets with the reporting party to provide an overview of the process, options for support, and works with the reporting party to determine next steps.
+The intake officer meets with the complainant to provide an overview of the process, options for support, and works with the complainant to determine next steps.
 The complainant is the person who has aleegedly recieved the sexual harassment.

-In addition to deciding to report to the city police, the reporting party can decide to either proceed with a university investigation or not to proceed with a university investigation.
+In addition to deciding to report to the city police, the complainant can decide to either proceed with filing a formal complaint with

-- Decision to Not To File a Formal Complaint– If the complainant decides not to proceed with a university investigation, the intake officer will work with the student to discuss any remedies and assist with any supportive measures.
+- Decision to Not To File a Formal Complaint– If the complainant decides not to proceed with filing a formal complaint, the intake officer will work with the student to discuss any remedies and assist with any supportive measures.

 Investigation – Once both parties have completed intake, they are assigned to investigators.
 The investigators will separately meet with both parties and any witnesses and conduct interviews.
 The investigations include: